Extended Stochastic Block Models with Application to Criminal Networks

+As mentioned in Section~\ref{sec_1.2}, while the induced joint model for $\bY$ and $\bX$ is reminiscent of earlier constructions \citep{xu2012,yang2013,stanley2019}, our solution crucially extends these ideas to the whole \textsc{esbm} class, well beyond the original Bayesian \textsc{sbm} by \citet{Nowicki_2001}.

-\section{Posterior Computation and Inference}
+\section{Posterior computation and inference}

-In Section~\ref{sec_3.1}, we derive a collapsed Gibbs sampler that holds for any model within the \textsc{esbm} class presented in Section~\ref{sec_2}.
-Then, in Section~\ref{sec_3.2} we provide extensive tools not only for point estimation of the grouping structure, but also for uncertainty quantification, model selection and prediction.
-Despite their importance in routine applications including, for example, the {\em Infinito network} in Section~\ref{sec_1.1}, these three aspects have been largely neglected in the \textsc{sbm} literature.
+In Section~\ref{sec_3.1}, we derive a collapsed Gibbs sampler that holds for the whole \textsc{esbm} class presented in Section~\ref{sec_2}.
+Then, in Section~\ref{sec_3.2} we provide extensive tools not only for point estimation of the group structure, but also for uncertainty quantification, model selection and prediction.
+Despite their relevance in routine studies including, for example, the {\em Infinito network} motivating application in Section~\ref{sec_1.1}, these aspects have been partially neglected in the \textsc{sbm} literature.

-\subsection{Collapsed Gibbs Sampler}
+\subsection{Collapsed Gibbs sampler}

-The availability of the urn schemes in~\eqref{eq_urn1} and \eqref{eq_urn2} for the whole class of Gibbs--type priors allows derivation of a collapsed Gibbs sampler that holds for any \textsc{esbm} (see Algorithm~\ref{alg_esbm}).
-At each iteration, we sample the group assignment of each node $ v $ from its full--conditional distribution given the adjacency matrix $ \bY $ and the vector $\bz_{-v} $ of the cluster assignments of all the other nodes.
-By simple application of the Bayes rule, these full conditional probabilities are equal to
+The availability of the urn schemes \eqref{eq_urn1} and~\eqref{eq_urn2} for the whole class of Gibbs-type priors allows the derivation of a general collapsed Gibbs sampler that holds for any \textsc{esbm}; see Algorithm~\ref{alg_esbm}.
+At every iteration, this routine samples the group assignment of each node $ v=1, \ldots, V $ from its full conditional distribution given the adjacency matrix $ \bY $ and the vector $\bz_{-v} $ of the cluster assignments of all the other nodes, excluding $v$.
+By direct application of the Bayes rule, these full conditional probabilities are